Tap above to jump to different sections of this tour

 - Bike lock

 You can bring your bicycles for an additional charge.
-Hybrid bikes are an additional €10 and E-bikes are an additional €25.
+Standard bikes are an additional €10 and E-bikes are an additional €25.
 The crew or tour operator are not responsible for any damage, loss, or theft of such bicycles.

 The bikes have flat pedals.

 Please note that helmets are available on this tour (a supplement applies).
 We recommend that you bring your own, or purchase one when you arrive at your destination.

 Bike protection can be purchased at the time of booking.
 You can read more about that HERE.